WRXTsla/TeslaCamFileServer/README.md

-when you need to watch lates video clips, press Remount Source wait 2 seconds. press Fix and copy video source. on the raspberry pi zero, this will be pretty slow, can take up to 5 minuts dipending on how many new video clips there are. anyway you can start loading videos while it's working in the background.
+when you need to watch lates video clips, press Remount Source wait 2 seconds. press Fix and copy video source; On the raspberry pi zero w, since it has a less powerfull cpu, the process will be pretty slow, it can take up to 5 minuts dipending on how many new video clips there are to be fixed. anyway you can start loading videos while it's working in the background.

 for the youtube fullscreen hack, you just press the button, you will be redirected to youtube, then press "go to site" and you are back to the app.